lrutten/hello-world/README.md

-# hello-world
+# Hello world

-First hello world repository
+This is the first hello world repository.